 Actuarial Program Brochure

-MSc in Mathematics with a concentration in Actuarial Science
+M.S. in Mathematics with concentration in Actuarial Science – 24 credit program

-Ph.D. in Mathematics (With Dissertation in Actuarial Science)
+Ph.D. in Mathematics with Thesis in Actuarial Science

 Our Faculty and Instructors